 Conduct a tax analysis to figure out whether it makes more sense to contribute to your company’s traditional 401(k) or Roth 401(k).
 Either way, we generally recommend that you seek to maximize your 401(k) contributions, annual IRA contributions, or any SEP IRA contributions you’ve collected from side gigs.
 If you aren’t in a financial position to maximize your contributions yet, we would recommend that you at least contribute enough to your 401(k) to receive any matching funds offered by your employer.

-The key to early career retirement saving is to start small and build good habits.
-Commit to saving a small amount from each paycheck, and try to increase your rate of saving over time as your income grows.
+The key to high net worth retirement saving is to start small and build good habits.
+Commit to saving a specific amount from each paycheck, and try to increase your rate of savings over time as your income grows.
 You may have to follow a budget or defer certain discretionary expenses, but you’ll be thanking yourself down the road when your retirement savings starts to build.
 If you don’t know whether you are saving enough, you should create a financial plan where you can put together a model of your future savings, spending, and income.